Territorial integrity: History

-With the formation of the United Nations (UN) and, later, such organizations as the Conference on Security and Cooperation in Europe (now Organization for Security and Co-operation in Europe), territorial integrity became a part of international resolutions.
-The Helsinki Final Act dealt with both the inviolability of frontiers and the territorial integrity of States, among other things.
+With the formation of the United Nations (UN) and, later, such organizations as the Conference on Security and Cooperation in Europe (now Organization for Security and Co-operation in Europe), territorial integrity became a well-established part of international resolutions.
+The UN Charter of 1945 affirmed states’ obligation not to use force to alter state boundaries.
+Enforcement difficulties in the 21st century have led to controversy on possible re-emergence of the right of conquest as international law.